gristlabs/grist-help/help/en/docs/install/audit-log-streaming.md

 # Audit log streaming {: .tag-ee }

-Grist can stream audit log events from your installation to an external destination, like a security information and event management (SIEM) system.
+Grist can stream audit log events from your installation to an external destination, such as a security information and event management (SIEM) system.

 You can add, update, or delete a streaming destination at any time, and stream to multiple destinations.
 Events from all team sites within your installation